capmeth/acid/docsite/docs/reference/options.md

 root: process.cwd()
 ```

-This is the base path for
-- relative file or glob paths specified in config (`sections`, `watch`, etc.)
-- relative `@example` file paths in JsDoc comments
+Serves as the root path for just about every file-related activity in a docsite build.

 This value is immutable.
 It exists on the config for reference only.